ammaraskar/ammaraskar.github.io/_posts/2021-05-18-roku-tv-philips-hues.md

 Starting in the mid 2010s, we started seeing the popularization of "smart TVs".
 As opposed to "dumb TVs" that can only display what you plug into them, these smart TVs started integrating streaming features into the TV itself.
-This meant that TVs themselves started being able to connect to the internet itself and have enough hardware to stream and decode video.
+This meant that TVs themselves started being able to connect to the internet and have enough hardware to stream and decode video.

 Roku, realizing they had already built up a software stack and ecosystem in this area partnered with TV manufacturers to provide Roku as the operating system